mantidproject/mantid/docs/source/api/python/mantid/plots/index.rst

 The functions in this module are intended to be used with matplotlib's object oriented abstract program interface (API). matplotlib's (stateful) functional interface is discouraged by matplotlib.
-The OO API allow for customization as well.
+The object oriented API allow for customization as well.

 The plotting of a :class:`mantid.api.MatrixWorkspace` or a :class:`mantid.api.IMDHistoWorkspace` can happen in two different ways.
-The use of a **mantid** projection allows most matplotlib-like
+The use of a ``mantid`` projection allows most matplotlib-like
 experience:

 .. code-block:: python